OSA Sleep Apnea Surgery – UPPP in Melbourne, VIC

 Although CPAP machines have good success rates and help patients suffering from Sleep Apnea, they are bulky, uncomfortable, and quite expensive.

 Our Melbourne based, fully-qualified Surgeons primarily operate at accredited major hospitals in Melbourne.
 They use only experienced anaesthetists and a top team of surgical support staff.

 Dr Stephen Kleid is an experienced Ear, Nose, and Throat ENT Surgeon (Otolaryngologist) based in Melbourne with a passion for improving the quality of life for those patients who suffer from Sleep Apnea caused issues.

-Obstructive Sleep Apnea Surgery is a highly-specialized field, so the choice of the right surgeon with Apnea expertise can deeply impact the results you are looking for.
+Obstructive Sleep Apnea Surgery is a highly-specialised field, so the choice of the right surgeon with Apnea expertise can deeply impact the results you are looking for.